NOAA-EMC/global-workflow/docs/source/wave.rst

 * Instructions for creating mesh.${WAVEGRID}.nc can be found at https://ufs-weather-model.readthedocs.io/en/latest/InputsOutputs.html#ww3
 * The ww3_gint.WHTGRIDINT.bin.${WAVEGRID} can be created by running the ww3_gint routine as desired and then saved.

+Once the new fix files have been created, :ref:`open an issue to have the master fix file directory updated<https://github.com/NOAA-EMC/global-workflow/issues/new?assignees=KateFriedman-NOAA%2CWalterKolczynski-NOAA&labels=Fix+Files&projects=&template=fix_file.md>`.
+This is a separate step than the process to update the workflow below.

 ********************************
 Updating Config and Script Files